GET TAX RELIEF NOW!

 Step 5: Find the Fair Market Value for Each Transaction Date

 Use historical price data from CoinMarketCap or CoinGecko, which are separate, independent sources.
-Document where you found the price; the IRS will verify it, and you need to show that your calculation was reasonable.
+The IRS will check your price calculation, so document the source.

 Step 6: Calculate Your Gain or Loss for Each Transaction Separately